pysat/pysat/docs/tutorial/tutorial_analysis.rst

-The code below creates a function called ``periodic_mean`` that takes either a pysat Instrument or Orbits object connected to an Instrument and calculates the mean every daily or every orbit over the period of time supplied by `bounds`.
+The code below creates a function called ``periodic_mean`` that takes either a pysat Instrument or Orbits object connected to an Instrument and calculates the mean every day or every orbit over the period of time supplied by `bounds`.

 .. code:: python